 Suppose you’re looking to invest in a secondary rental property or a primary residence with a rental suite.
-In that case, you need to understand the rental market conditions & how that impacts your ROI before you make any decisions.
+In that case, you need to understand the rental market conditions & how that impacts your return on investment (ROI) before you make any decisions.

 Many people look for secondary rental properties as a stock market investment alternative since real estate has proven to be one of the soundest & most reliable investments one can make.
 In fact, 1 out of 6 Canadian homeowners own multiple properties and 40% of Canadians aged 56 and up have over fifty percent of their net worth in real estate.

 It’s understandable to look into potentially purchasing an investment property.
 Still, as with all investments, you need to understand what your ROI might look like.
-In the case of residential real estate investment, your ROI is dependent on your rental income.
+In the case of residential real estate investment, your ROI is highly dependent on your rental income, among other factors.

 Here are 3 ways you can accurately estimate your expected rental income.